Altiplano-Puna Magma Body: Electromagnetic

 Electromagnetic methods have also been used to investigate structures in the Andes as well as determine characteristics of the APMB.
-Magnetotelluric stations were deployed across the Central Andes and resolved a highly conductive region beneath the Altiplano-Puna plateau, which appeared to coincide with the low velocity zone associated with the APMB.
-Further magnetotelluric studies showed that the region has low electrical resistivities of <3 Ωm.
+Magnetotelluric stations were deployed across the Central Andes and resolved a highly conductive region beneath the Altiplano–Puna plateau, which appeared to coincide with the low-velocity zone associated with the APMB.
+Further magnetotelluric studies showed that the region has low electrical resistivities of 3 Ω·m.
 Resistivity values in this range are interpreted to only occur with magma that contains a minimum of 15% andesitic melt.
-Additionally, these resistivity values indicate that the melt has a water content up to 10 wt.% H_{2}O, which makes up approximately 10% of the APMB.
+Additionally, these resistivity values indicate that the melt has a water content up to 10 wt.% H2O, which makes up approximately 10% of the APMB.